sortingthoughts/st-documentation/handbuch/gedanken_verwalten_mobile.md

 ### Structuring thoughts

 The thought context menu allows you to structure your thoughts.
-Use the **Add sub thought** fuction to create a sub thought.
+Use the **Add sub thought** function to create a sub thought.
 The sub thought will be displayed as a child thought of the selected thought.
 The following screenshot shows the thought context menu:

 ![Thought list](../assets/images/ThoughtContext_en.png)